MichaelLarocca/blog-michael-jude-larocca/posts/2023/07-23/how-to-make-a-confetti-react-custom-hook.md

 date: "2023-07-17"
 ---

-### In this article, we build a confetti React custom hook!
-Learn state management, hooks, local storage, and the js-confetti library, equipping you with transferable skills for your original projects!
+### In this week's article, we build a confetti React custom hook!
+You will learn state management, hooks, and the js-confetti library, equipping you with transferable skills for your original projects!

 ---